undergrad-partner-school

 Knowing more about a school's faculty can help you gauge the caliber of the education it can provide to you.

 According to the most recent data, the student-faculty ratio at State University of New York at Oswego was 15:1: that means 15 students per one teacher.
-The faculty of this school consists of 540 members, according to the most recent data reported.
-Out of that number, there were 274 men and 266 women.
+The total number of faculty teaching at the institution is 540.
+This number included 270 male and 270 female faculty members.

 Student Population Diversity Graph